BerndWessels/preact-redux-isomorphic/README.md

 #### Normalized GraphQL Entity Redux State

-`Coming soon:`
-We love GraphQL.
-That's why there is an example on how to use it right.
-Basically each query response will be normalized into the redux store.

-If you don't like/need it replace it with whatever data fetching technology you like.
+You can replace this easily with whatever data fetching technology you like but we really encourage you to embrace GraphQL.

+If you are using `GraphQL` and `Redux` you are most likely to normalize any `GraphQL Query` into a `normalized entity store`.

+To make this as simple and easy to use as possible we provide a script that can extract all `GraphQL Entities` from a given `GraphQL Endpoint` and automatically create the `Entity Reducers` for you.

+You run this script initially and then whenever the `GraphQL Schema` is about to change.

+##### Usage

+###### Override

+If you don't make any manual changes to any of the `Entity Reducers` you can just run

+`npm run graphql:override`

+This will generate and override your `Entity Reducers` automatically and you are ready to go.

+###### Merge

+If you are extending the `Entity Reducers` with additional functionality you must run

+`npm run graphql:merge`

+This will generate all the `Entity Reducers` in the `scripts/graphql/generated` folder.

+You can now manually merge the generated

+`...Reducer.js` files into `src/entities`

+and

+ `types.json` file into `src/graphql`

+without losing any of the extensions you've previously added to the `Entity Reducers`.

 ## Getting started

 ### Preparations

 - Either provide your own ssl certificates of change the code to use http instead of https!
-- To get a response from the GraphQL API you need to run your own GraphQL server and adjust the query.
+- To get a response from the GraphQL API you need to run your own GraphQL server, adjust the query and create the `Entity Reducers` (see above for details)!
 Otherwise just replace it with your ordinary REST APIs.
 - Fork and clone this repo.
 - `npm install`